-Fly the L-39 Albatros in Prague, near its Place of Birth
+Fly the Czech Jet L-39 Albatros near Prague

 What’s included in an L-39 flight near Prague?